Moderna seeks US and European clearance for Covid vaccine

 None of the participants in the trial who’d received the vaccine developed severe Covid-19.
 All 30 severe cases observed in the study occurred in participants who received placebo shots, according to a company statement.

-Moderna didn’t disclose the vaccine’s exact efficacy in those groups, and chief executive Stephane Bancel said that more detailed data is still being finalized.
+Moderna didn’t disclose the vaccine’s exact efficacy in those groups, and chief executive Stephane Bancel said that more detailed data is still being finalised.

 The company’s shares extended their gains to as much as 12 per cent before US markets opened, hitting a record of $142.85.
 They have risen more than sixfold since the year began.